-“It was clear that the sessions that you ran provided staff with insightful and thought provoking ideas to explore in the future.
-We have already had a great deal of positive feedback following the event, and I am hopeful we can continue to work more in partnership with students to develop learning and teaching activity across the institution.”
-Rob Wilson, Dean of Education Innovation, Centre for Education Innovation, University of Cardiff, 2016
+“It was clear that the sessions that you ran [on students as partners] provided staff with insightful and thought provoking ideas to explore in the future.
+We have already had a great deal of positive feedback” Rob Wilson, Dean of Education Innovation, Centre for Education Innovation, University of Cardiff, 2016

-“Thank you for such a great workshop, it was really interesting and inspiring.”
+“Thank you for such a great workshop [on students as partners], it was really interesting and inspiring.”
 Steve Rutherford, Deputy Director of Undergraduate Education School of Biosciences, University of Cardiff, 2016

-“It was wonderful to hear about your fantastic project at the conference, and we look forward to learning more about how department and faculty heads will take forward your inspiring ideas.”
+“It was wonderful to hear about your fantastic [students as partners] project at the Amsterdam conference, and … your inspiring ideas.”
 Dr Vincent Tong, Principal Teaching Fellow UCL, 2016

 “I have never received such constructive, detailed and helpful feedback and wanted to say thank you for the time spent on this to help develop the work.”
-Dr Sarah Nixon, Liverpool John Moores, 2017
+Author on paper submitted to IJSaP, 2017

 Biography and Publications